The need for INCLUSION.md

 AI is now an upstream design partner

 The biggest structural shift in our craft right now is that AI tools sit between human intent and what ships - and increasingly that's true on the design side as much as the engineering side.
-Figma's Make, Cursor, v0, Claude Code, Copilot, and friends are drafting components, generating layouts, naming things, writing microcopy, sketching personas, even mocking research artifacts.
+Figma's Make, Cursor, v0, Claude Code, Copilot, and friends are drafting components, generating layouts & product flows, naming things, writing microcopy, sketching personas, even mocking research artifacts.

 Markdown / *.md context conventions are all the rage